antonioualex/clerks/README.md

 ### HowTo

-#### Setup Server
+#### Set up Server
 `Ensure that you have Docker and Docker Compose installed on your system.`

-Docker Compose is used to setup the server and the database for easy reproduction and testing of the project.
+Docker Compose is used to set up the server and the database for easy reproduction and testing of the project.

 - Navigate to the **infra/docker** directory of the project.
 - Run **docker-compose up** to build and start the services defined in the Docker Compose file.